AndrasKovacs/pny1-assignment/DepTC.md

 - Modules can be parametrized by values, types and other modules, and can be applied to parameters like functions.
 - Modules support existential (abstract) types, or more generally, existential quantification.
 - Modules form namespaces that can be nested, and name visibility can be flexibly controlled.

+More succinctly, first-class modules are (dependent) functions returning records with namespaces.

 Coq, Agda and Lean all support such modules.
 Higher-order modules combined with dependent types are extremely powerful and can easily express any [*algebraic specification*](https://en.wikipedia.org/wiki/Algebraic_specification).
 From now on I'll call them "Agda-style modules" and provide examples in Agda since that's I'm familiar with the most (see [this page](http://wiki.portal.chalmers.se/agda/pmwiki.php?n=ReferenceManual.Modules) for reference on Agda modules).